Beyond the dazzling technical finish he brings to these fiendishly challenging pieces, most striking is Wong's sincerity of purpose.

 AMERICAN RECORD GUIDE

-Even among overwrought perofrmances which are a norm, Hong Kong-born Chiyan Wong's account stood out for being vastly different and often revisionist.
+Even among overwrought performances [of Prokofiev's Piano Concerto No. 2] which are a norm, Hong Kong-born Chiyan Wong's account stood out for being vastly different and often revisionist.

 How he stressed and stretched the opening movement's slow tempos, peppering it with ear-catching accents at unexpected places and dragging out the massive cadenza to almost eternity, was certain to perk one up.